aTyr is a biotherapeutics company engaged in the discovery and development of innovative medicines based on novel biological pathways.

 Our focus is on a newly discovered area of biology, the extracellular functionality of tRNA synthetases.
 Built on more than a decade of foundational science in this area, we have built a global intellectual property estate directed to all 20 human tRNA synthetases, with over 300 protein compositions patented.

-In response to the COVID-19 pandemic, we recently initiated a Phase 2 study of ATYR1923 in COVID-19 patients with severe respiratory complications.
-The study has been designed to evaluate the safety and preliminary efficacy of ATYR1923 as compared to placebo through the assessment of key clinical outcome measures such as fever and hypoxia as well as inflammatory biomarkers.
+In response to the COVID-19 pandemic, we initiated and completed enrollment in a Phase 2 study of ATYR1923 in COVID-19 patients with severe respiratory complications.
+The study has been designed to evaluate the safety and preliminary efficacy of ATYR1923 as compared to placebo through the assessment of key clinical outcome measures.

-We are also advancing our pre-clinical pipeline of NRP-2 targeting antibodies for cancer and inflammation and new tRNA synthetase candidates through internal research efforts, industry and academic collaborations.
+As part of our preclinical program, we have initiated IND-enabling activities for ATYR2810, a fully humanized monoclonal antibody for the potential treatment of certain aggressive cancers where NRP2 is implicated.
+We are also advancing our preclinical pipeline of additional NRP2 targeting antibodies for cancer and inflammation and new tRNA synthetase candidates through internal research efforts, industry and academic collaborations.

 aTyr Pharma Third Quarter 2020 Conference CallNov 12, 2020 5:00 PM EST